 In Horsham, those looking to rent a self-storage unit can choose between a regular storage and a climate-controlled unit, for storing a musical instrument.
 Apparently, the weather and climate in West Sussex is generally agreeable.
-Winter in Horsham can be very cold and windy while summers are warm and very humid, keeping a musical instrument in a storage unit like those offered by henfieldstorage.co.uk/storage-units/horsham, still requires extra attention.
+Winter in Horsham can be very cold and windy while summers are warm and very humid, keeping a musical instrument in a storage unit still requires extra attention.

 About the Average Climate and General Weather Conditions in Horsham, West Sussex

-Summers in Horsham are regarded as warm with temperatures rarely falling below 25 degrees celsius, while humidity can be as high as 80%.
-Thankfully, Horshan summers are short, lasting only about 2.9 months, starting from mid-June to mid-September.
+Summers in Horsham are regarded as warm with temperatures rarely falling below 25 degrees Celsius, while humidity can be as high as 80%.
+Thankfully, Horsham summers are short, lasting only about 2.9 months, starting from mid-June to mid-September.

 As the cool season starts to set in, the days are often partly cloudy but with just the right amount of humidity, with moisture being maintained at ideal levels of between 35 to 60 percent,